The Evolution

 The constraints

 This has taken about a month so far, worked on mainly during weekends.
-I’m building this completely alone — the Rust core, the CLI, the REST API, the Python SDK, the npm package, this blog, and the website — while simultaneously working in two research labs (ARC Lab doing LLM alignment, previously RISE Lab doing trajectory prediction), a part-time SWE job at Decision Theatre, running software at AIS and SoDA, taking classes, and applying for summer internships.
+I’m building this completely alone — the Rust core, the CLI, the REST API, the Python SDK, the npm package, this blog, and the website — while simultaneously working in two research labs (ARC Lab doing model alignment, previously RISE Lab doing trajectory prediction), a part-time SWE job at Decision Theatre, running software at AIS and SoDA, taking classes, and applying for summer internships.

 I’m not saying this for sympathy — I’m saying it because it explains the engineering decisions.
 When I chose mmap over building a buffer pool, or started with int8 quantization instead of every precision format, or shipped with two embedding providers instead of five — those were all scope decisions made by someone with about 10 hours a week.
 Every feature has to earn its place.